Working Groups & Taskforces

 The ECA Food Safety Working Group addresses current and arising issues and monitors regulatory developments mainly concerning contaminants, pesticides & other matters of common interest.
 WG members further provide their input to scientifically-sound statements (for internal use or customers), and to position papers addressed to the EU institutions.
 Within the WG, several Taskforces focus on specific issues.

-The Joint Contaminants Group operates in cooperation between ECA & CAOBISCO experts, and meets twice a year.
+The Joint Working Group on Food Safety and Contaminants operates in cooperation between ECA & CAOBISCO experts, and meets twice a year.
 Technical in nature, this WG monitors regulatory developments connected to food safety.
 Activities of the Joint WG are complementary to those of the ECA WG on Food Safety, i.e. the discussion on arising threats and concerns and the development of Joint strategies and industry positions to be addressed to national, European and international authorities.
 This WG collaborates with ICCO, research institutes at EU and cocoa producing country levels, and plant protection products manufacturers.

 The Joint Quality & Productivity (Q&P) Group: Tackles issues such as breeding variety, off-flavours, moisture, free fatty acids mitigation, soil fertility, pest & disease management, and planting material.
 Experts from ECA, FCC, and Caobisco meet twice a year.